tscircuit/circuit-json/README.md

 and is the primary way that Circuit JSON is defined and maintained.

 https://github.com/user-attachments/assets/2f28b7ba-689e-4d80-85b2-5bdef84b41f8

+> To quickly generate Circuit JSON with tscircuit, use [tscircuit/eval](https://github.com/tscircuit/eval)

 ## Things You Can Do With Circuit JSON